 This is a small stemless succulent, a small genus of 5 species and Pleiospilos bolusii with its split rock appearance and grey green leaves is sought after by succulent collectors.

-From the Eastern Cape area, this is a succulent that grows well in containers, requires very little care and rewards you a fascinating looking plant year-round and bright yellow daisy like flowers in spring to summer.
+From the Eastern Cape area of South Africa, this is a succulent that grows well in containers, requires very little care and rewards you a fascinating looking plant year-round and bright yellow daisy like flowers in spring to summer.

 Pleiospilos bolusii Care